 - What does this all ultimately mean for the airline industry?

 - Can data driven e-commerce help?

-How does the Coronavirus cause an Airline recession?
+How did the Coronavirus cause an Airline recession?

-Canceled flights, empty planes and quiet airports; the airline industry remains one of the hardest hit industries as a lot of the measure being implemented to contain the disease are far from airline friendly.
+Cancelled flights, empty planes and quiet airports; the airline industry remains one of the hardest-hit industries as a lot of the measures being implemented to contain the disease are far from airline-friendly.

-The airline industry Coronavirus impact will continue to grow and airlines can expect to be faced with substantial reduction in service for months to come due to these changes.
-And on top of that, economy recession threats can pro-long the negative impact on the airlines industry.
+The airline industry Coronavirus impact will continue to grow and airlines can expect to be faced with a substantial reduction in service for months to come due to these changes.
+And on top of that, economic recession threats can pro-long the negative impact on the airline industry.